Every major OS maker misread Intel's docs. Now their kernels can be hijacked or crashed

 Indeed, CERT noted: "The error appears to be due to developer interpretation of existing documentation."
 In other words, programmers misunderstood Intel and AMD's manuals, which may not have been very clear.

-You're fired
+You're fired (the interrupt, that is)

 Here's a deep dive put as gently as possible.
 At the heart of the issue is the